How impunity in Shireen Abu Akleh’s case fuels Israeli attacks on the press

 Immediately following the shooting, Al Jazeera denounced it as an assassination in “cold blood”.
 Since then, Israel has killed hundreds of journalists and more than 10 US citizens in Gaza, Lebanon and the West Bank.

-None of the killings, including the Abu Akleh case, led to any arrest or charges.
+None of the killings, including the Abu Akleh case, have led to any arrests or charges.

 Advocates say Washington’s failure to ensure accountability for the Al Jazeera correspondent set the stage for greater Israeli abuses against the press.

-“The absence of accountability, the absence of justice, the absence of the law and the failure to prosecute the perpetrators of the crime of assassination of Shireen led to these miseries that we are witnessing and the systemic and widespread killing of journalists,” al-Samoudi said.
+“The absence of accountability, the absence of justice, the absence of the law and the failure to prosecute the perpetrators of the crime of assassination of Shireen led to these miseries that we are witnessing and the systemic and widespread killing of journalists,”al-Samoudi said.

 “Now Israel – with the utmost ease – says it is executing journalists.”

-US role
+United States role

-Al-Samoudi argued that the US has a special responsibility to ensure justice for Abu Akleh because the reporter was an American citizen and due to Washington’s close ties to Israel.
+Al-Samoudi argued that the US has a special responsibility to ensure justice for Abu Akleh because the reporter was an American citizen and because Washington shares close ties to Israel.

 The US provides Israel with billions of dollars in military aid each year and provides diplomatic cover to its Middle East ally at the United Nations and other international forums.